OntoUML/ontouml-vocabulary/README.md

 ## Documentation

 The complete documentation of this vocabulary is available [here](https://w3id.org/ontouml/vocabulary/doc).

+The OntoUML Vocabulary [is also available](https://lov.linkeddata.es/dataset/lov/vocabs/ontouml) in the Linked Open Vocabularies (LOV) dataset.

 ## Known uses